Like you, I've come to this point in my entrepreneurial journey via a variety of experiences.

 All during this time, I took on house sitting gigs and remote video editing jobs to help pay the bills.
 I worked to rebuild my professional network and create a location independent online business.

 I tried and failed and tried again and failed and tried again, and eventually the stars at night, big and bright, began to align.
 I found my tribe and my voice.
-In addition to running this blog, you can learn more about the marketing videos I produce at MirrorYourBrilliance.com.
+As an extension of my insight and writing talents, I work with small, intense creative teams offering career transition personal branding and marketing video strategy services at MirrorYourBrilliance.com.

 So what does all this mean for you?